saitovmarat/Chess/README.md

 ## MacOS:
 > ---
 ## Linux:
-To build the project, required to download stockfish and Qt5.
+To build the project, you need to download Stockfish and Qt5.
 Here are the commands:
 ```
 sudo apt install stockfish
 sudo apt install qt5-default